Shetland Movement: History

 It took part in the 1989 Scottish Constitutional Convention that developed a framework for the eventual Scottish devolution in 1999.

 In the 1990 council election the Shetland Movement increased its representation to six seats, a level it maintained in 1994.
 However this marked the high point of the movement's electoral success.
 After 1994 the group dissolved, never contesting another local or general election.

-In 2015 a cross party movement, Wir Shetland was created to campaign for greater self-government for the islands, comparing itself to the Shetland Movement.
+In 2015 a short-lived cross party movement, Wir Shetland, was created to campaign for greater self-government for the islands, comparing itself to the Shetland Movement.